Boris Johnson ‘scrawled in capitals that long Covid was ‘b*****ks’, inquiry hears

 Long Covid groups claim the former prime minister initially ‘denied the truth of the suffering’

+Related video: Boris Johnson is 'very happy' handing over Covid Inquiry WhatsApps messages

+The former prime minister Boris Johnson was “dismissive of disaster” and labelled long Covid as “b*****ks”, an inquiry heard on Tuesday.

-Boris Johnson dismissed long Covid as “b*****ks” and “Gulf War Syndrome stuff”, the UK Covid Inquiry was told on Tuesday, as the former prime minister was accused of failing to lead the country in the early days of the crisis.
+Mr Johnson was also accused of failing to lead the country in the early days of the crisis, the UK Covid Inquiry was told.

 And long Covid groups claimed that the former prime minister initially “denied the truth of the suffering” of long Covid patients.